-- 1. Place your vehicle in an upright position on a firm, level surface. - Front Check that the brake fluid reservoir is horizontal and that the fluid level is above the LOWER mark.
+- 1. Place your vehicle in an upright position on a firm, level surface. - Check that the brake fluid reservoir is horizontal and that the fluid level is: Front above the LWR level mark.
+Rear between the LOWER level and UPPER level marks.